RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AntibodyCDRGrafter.md

 By default, uses two residues on N and C terminal of insert CDR and scaffold to close loop and stops after the graft is closed.

-Can graft/optimize the DE loop - known here as proto_l4 and proto_h4 / h4 or l4.
-If grafting L1, to ishighly recommended to use the DE loop as well.
-At least optimize the DE loop.
+Can graft/optimize the DE loop - known here as proto_l4 / l4 and proto_h4.
+If grafting L1, it is highly recommended to optimize or even graft the DE loop (optimization of the DE loop is on by default).

-Move will take care of all deletion of regions, copying coords, etc.
+This Mover will take care of all deletion of regions, copying coords, etc so no pre-prep of either structure is necessary.

 ####Neighbor CDR optimization